Web Interface

 WARNING: The ITU-R P.525 model is a simple reference model.
 It will provide a very optimistic prediction (eg. +20dB gain) unless you temper it with losses elsewhere.

-• Reliability - This field enhances a model with a 10dB fade margin.
+This field enhances a model with a configurable (10dB) fade margin.
 You can select the reliability percentage as per your requirement.

 99% indicates a conservative ‘high confidence’ prediction (+9.9dB path loss)

-50% is an optimistic “sunny day” prediction (+0dB path loss)
+50% is an optimistic "sunny day" prediction (+0dB margin on path loss)

-• Context - Select the context of the model from the drop-down as per your requirement.
+Select the context of the model from the drop-down as per your requirement.
 Many models have environmental variables which provide different outputs.
+Typically code 1 is urban/conservative, 2 is average and 3 is rural/optimistic.
+For the HF NVIS model, context refers to the reflective layer where 1 is D, 2 is E and 3 is F.

-• Diffraction - Diffraction will show coverage beyond an obstacle.
+Diffraction will show coverage beyond an obstacle.
 The radio shadow size will vary by frequency and the obstacle distance/height with a low frequency having a low angle of diffraction.
-The recommended value for frequencies below 6GHz is ON / Knife edge.
+If Line of sight is critcal eg. Microwave links, then switch this off.
+If you are using a sub-GHz system eg. VHF or UHF-L then this should be on.
+The recommended model is Bullington.

-The Clutter input menu consists of the settings related to the system and custom clutter.
+The Environment input menu consists of the settings related to the system and custom clutter.
 For more information see the clutter reference.

 Clutter menu

-• Profile - Select the regional profile from the drop-down as per your requirement.
+Select the regional profile from the drop-down as per your requirement.
 If no profile has been created you will be shown Minimal.clt.
+See the clutter manager section below for how to manage clutter profiles.

-• Landcover - Select the Landcover mode from the drop-down as per your requirement.
+Select the Land cover mode from the drop-down as per your requirement.

-• Custom clutter - Choose to enable your custom clutter.
-Your items, such as a building, will be placed upon the (DSM) terrain by default and can be used alongside the other clutter types.
+Choose to enable your custom clutter.
+Your items, such as a building, will be placed upon the terrain by default and can be used alongside land cover.
 To use this function, you must have clutter items saved to your account.
 See the clutter reference for more.

-• Disabled will not add any custom clutter.
+• OFF will not add any custom clutter.

-The clutter profile manager can be opened with the clutter manager button.
-Clutter manager button
+The clutter profile manager can be opened with the green-tree clutter manager button.

 Clutter profile manager